civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** The definition **governing plan** in subsection 4901(2) of the Regulations is replaced by the following:

-    **governing plan** means a deferred profit sharing plan or a revoked plan, **a FHSA**, a registered disability savings plan, a registered education savings plan, a registered retirement income fund, a registered retirement savings plan or a TFSA; (**régime d'encadrement**)
+    **governing plan** means a deferred profit sharing plan or a revoked plan, a FHSA, a registered disability savings plan, a registered education savings plan, a registered retirement income fund, a registered retirement savings plan or a TFSA; (**régime d'encadrement**)

   **(2)** Subsection (1) is deemed to have come into force on April 1, 2023.